bottledspace/volumetric-spot-noise/README.md

 [\[fig:strand\]](#fig:strand)).
 This could potentially be solved by further adjusting the weight function used for blending.

-Finally, because of the control offered by interpolating the impulse distributions, the method extends naturally to animation.
-In the hair and grass examples a wind rippling effect was achieved by rotating the impulses along an axis perpendicular to the major axis by a function which varied over time.
-I also found that skewing the variance matrix instead of rotating had an interesting effect which could be used instead depending on the texture and effect desired.

-\[\begin{aligned}
- \label{eq:anim}
-    f(t;x) = \frac12\cos\left(5(x_1-x_2-x_3-\frac12\cos(t)-t)\right)\end{aligned}\]

-Equation [\[eq:anim\]](#eq:anim) is illustrative of the types of functions which were used to control the animation.
-I found that oscillations which combined both the spatial and time domains worked well to create a ripple effect, and that by nesting trigonometric functions I could oscillate the speed of oscillations which helped to produce a natural looking result.
-Here \(t\) increased over time and
-\(x\) was the center of each impulse.

-# Conclusion

-In this report I have shown a method based on the work of Nicolas Pavie et al. for synthesizing surface textures using volumetric spot noise.
-The method has been modified to use the two dimensional kernel by Matthias Zwicker et al. An application of the method to animated textures has also been provided.

 As a method for creating strand based textures such as grass and hair I believe that compelling visual results can be achieved.
 However there are significant downsides to this method which limit its use.
 Since the